uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `screenCoords` (Array): `[x, y]` screen pixel coordinates relative to the deck.gl canvas where the pointer is now.
 * `groundCoords` (Array): `[lng, lat]` ground coordinates where the pointer is now.
 * `picks` (Array): An array containing [deck.gl Picking Info Objects](https://uber.github.io/deck.gl/#/documentation/developer-guide/adding-interactivity?section=what-can-be-picked-) for all objects that are under the pointer now.
-* `isDragging` (Boolean): `true` if the pointer went down on an object in this layer and has moved enough to consider the movement a drag gesture, otherwise `false`.
+* `isDragging` (Boolean): `true` if the pointer went down and has moved enough to consider the movement a drag gesture, otherwise `false`.
-* `dragStartPicks` (Array): An array containing [deck.gl Picking Info Objects](https://uber.github.io/deck.gl/#/documentation/developer-guide/adding-interactivity?section=what-can-be-picked-) for all objects that were under the pointer when it went down, if any.
+* `pointerDownPicks` (Array): An array containing [deck.gl Picking Info Objects](https://uber.github.io/deck.gl/#/documentation/developer-guide/adding-interactivity?section=what-can-be-picked-) for all objects that were under the pointer when it went down, if any.
 This will be populated even if the pointer hasn't yet moved enough to set `isDragging` to `true`.
-* `dragStartScreenCoords` (Array): `[x, y]` screen pixel coordinates relative to the deck.gl canvas where the pointer went down.
+* `pointerDownScreenCoords` (Array): `[x, y]` screen pixel coordinates relative to the deck.gl canvas where the pointer went down.
-* `dragStartGroundCoords` (Array): `[lng, lat]` ground coordinates where the pointer went down.
+* `pointerDownGroundCoords` (Array): `[lng, lat]` ground coordinates where the pointer went down.